 Keep in mind, in most cases you will have to install the SSL certificate yourself.
 However, once you’ve installed your certificate, you should be ready to go.
 You can test your sites SSL setup and configuration.
 Just go to Qualys SSL Labs.
 Qualys will grade your SSL setup.
 You can even find out about any errors or changes that need to be made.

 Don’t fret too much about the SSL requirements because getting in compliance is easier than you think.
-Remember there is help out there.
 If you need more details on SSL certificates and install please read our blog called understanding SSL.